copenlu/academic-kickstart/content/talk/2021_04_acl/index.md

   focal_point = "Right"
 +++

-2 papers by CopeNLU authors are accepted to appear at ACL 2020.
-One paper is on explainable fact checking, providing the first study of how fact checking explanations can be generated automatically based on claim content, and how this task can be modelled jointly with veracity prediction; whereas the other one is on script conversion, proposing a novel Chinese character conversion model that can disambiguate between mappings and convert between Chinese scripts</a>.
+2 papers by CopeNLU authors are accepted to appear at ACL 2021.
+One paper is on interpretability, examining how sparsity affects our ability to use attention as an explainability tool; whereas the other one is on scientific document understanding, introducing a new dataset for the task of cite-worthiness detection in scientific articles.

-<a href="/publication/2020_acl_atanasova/">Generating Fact Checking Explanations</a>.
+<a href="/publication/2021_acl_meister_sparse/">Is Sparse Attention more Interpretable?</a>.
-<a href="/authors/pepa-atanasova/">Pepa Atanasova</a>, <a href="/authors/jakob-grue-simonsen/">Jakob Grue Simonsen</a>, <a href="/authors/christina-lioma/">Christina Lioma</a>, <a href="/authors/isabelle-augenstein/">Isabelle Augenstein</a>.
+<a href="/authors/clara-meister/">Clara Meister</a>, <a href="/authors/stefan-lazov/">Stefan Lazov</a>, <a href="/authors/isabelle-augenstein/">Isabelle Augenstein</a>, <a href="/authors/ryan-cotterell/">Ryan Cotterell</a>.

-<a href="/publication/2020_acl_a/">2kenize: Tying Subword Sequences for Chinese Script Conversion</a>.
+<a href="/publication/2021_acl_wright_citeworth/: CiteWorth: Cite-Worthiness Detection for Improved Scientific Document Understanding</a>.
-<a href="/authors/pranav-a/">Pranav A</a>, <a href="/authors/isabelle-augenstein/">Isabelle Augenstein</a>.
+<a href="/authors/dustin-wright/">Dustin Wright</a>, <a href="/authors/isabelle-augenstein/">Isabelle Augenstein</a>.